LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/stephen_grider/docker-production.md

 - Travis CI
   - When you push code to GitHub, Travis will pull code from GitHub Repository.
   - Travis CI will test your code base and help to deploy your application to AWS.
-    - To run test suite, we will be using `Dockerfile.dev` instead of `Dockerfile`
+    - To run test suite, we will be using `Dockerfile.dev` instead of `Dockerfile` because we don't run tests in Production image.
   ```
   docker build -t leonlow/docker-react -f Dockerfile.dev .
   docker run -e CI=true leonlow/docker-react npm run test